-- Bring and consume plenty of water and snacks along the way as you hike, keeping you hydrated and replenishing your energy. - Wear appropriate, sturdy hiking footwear and bring extra layers for changing weather conditions (raingear, warmer layers, etc.). - Carry a flashlight with extra batteries, a first-aid kit, and any additional medications you might need during the hike.
+- Bring and consume plenty of water and snacks along the way as you hike, keeping you hydrated and replenishing your energy. - Wear appropriate, sturdy hiking footwear and bring extra layers for changing weather conditions (raingear, warmer layers, etc.). - Check the weather before you go and be prepared for any changes.
+Retreat from exposed mountaintops, high ridges, and open granite slabs at the first sign of thunder or lightning. - Carry a flashlight with extra batteries, a first-aid kit, and any additional medications you might need during the hike.